awsdocs/amazon-ecs-developer-guide/doc_source/secrets-envvar-secrets-manager.md

 To use this feature, you must have the Amazon ECS task execution role and reference it in your task definition\.
 For more information, see [Amazon ECS task execution IAM role](task_execution_IAM_role.md)\.

 To provide access to the Secrets Manager secrets that you create, manually add the following permissions as an inline policy to the task execution role\.
 For more information, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html)\.
 + `secretsmanager:GetSecretValue`–Required if you are referencing a Secrets Manager secret\.
+Adds the permission to retrieve the secret fom Secrets Manager\.
 + `kms:Decrypt`–Required only if your secret uses a customer managed key and not the default key\.
 The ARN for your customer managed key should be added as a resource\.
+Adds the permission to decrypt the customer managed key\.

 The following example policy adds the required permissions: